'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 Molloy's decision came shortly after the latest Rateayers' Alliance-Curia poll showed he had dropped to third place behind businessman Wayne Brown.

-His poll numbers had fallen over the last month from 23 per cent to 14.5 per cent.
-Brown had overtaken him in the latest poll with 18.6 per cent support - still behind the frontrunner Efeso Collins on 22.3 per cent.
+His poll numbers had fallen over the past month from 23 per cent to 14.5 per cent.
+Brown had overtaken him in the latest poll, with 18.6 per cent support - still behind the frontrunner, Efeso Collins, on 22.3 per cent.

 Molloy's campaign endured a rocky spell this month.